What Is a Voiding Diary?

 Voiding diaries aren’t just for one condition.
 They’re a diagnostic tool used across urology, urogynecology, and primary care.

-How P Water App Works as a Voiding Diary
+How P Works as a Voiding Diary

-P Water App was designed as a hydration tracker, but its core mechanic (logging every bathroom visit with a single tap) captures the most important data point in any voiding diary: when and how often you void.
+P was designed as a hydration tracker, but its core mechanic (logging every bathroom visit with a single tap) captures the most important data point in any voiding diary: when and how often you void.

 For many patients, voiding frequency and timing is exactly what their doctor needs.
 The peer-reviewed research behind P shows that bathroom visit frequency is a validated hydration biomarker.
 Well-hydrated adults average 7+ visits per day, while 6 or fewer voids indicates suboptimal hydration.